 Saint Mary-of-the-Woods College started out as a women’s college in 1840 and welcomed men and women in 2005.
 In 1973, this college started developing its distance learning program.
 So, distance learning predates men at Saint Mary.
 Students may enroll in online courses any time during the year.
 One of the things that set this school apart as one of the best online colleges in Indiana is the services it provides.
 Students have access to online tutoring, peer mentors, and an academic support team.

-Trine University is an engaging, residential private college that prepares students in more than 30 majors to impact the world.
-Over 99 percent of Trine graduates over the past four years were employed or in graduate school within six months.
-Millions in scholarships are given annually and 96 percent of students receive financial aid.
+Trine University is an engaging, residential private college that prepares students in more than 40 majors to impact the world.
+More than 99 percent of graduates over the past seven years have been employed or in graduate school within six months.
+Millions in scholarships are given annually and 98 percent of students receive financial aid.
 Trine University is accredited by the Higher Learning Commission of the North Central Association and has been recognized by Princeton Review and U.S. News & World Report in categories such as top Midwestern baccalaureate colleges, America’s Best Colleges, Best Value School, Amount of Least Debt & Highest Amount of Need-Based Aid Awarded, and Highest in Ethnic Diversity.

 Trine University offers associate’s degrees as well as undergraduate and graduate programs.
 Applications are free and open throughout the year.